 - Animals and plants you might see on the hike

-This will give you a much better idea of the kinds of hiking safety gear you may need for that particular hike.
+Researching this information will give you a better idea of the hiking safety gear you may need.

 3. Notify Loved Ones